 The symptoms can include nausea, stomach pain, vomiting (may be blood streaked), headache, ringing in the ears, confusion and shaky eye movement.
 At high doses, drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness and dizziness, blood in urine, cold body feeling, and breathing problems have been reported.

-There may be a small increased risk of heart attack or stroke if you take large amounts of this medicine for a long time.
-If you get any symptoms, stop taking the tablets and see your doctor.
+Medicines such as Ibuprofen Lysine 342 mg Tablets may be associated with a small increased risk of heart attack (myocardial infarction).
+If you experience any of these symptoms, or have any other unusual symptoms or concerns with your medicine, stop taking the tablets and see your doctor.

 Do not store above 25°C.

-The tablet is marked with the letters ‘IBL’ on one side.
+Each tablet is a film-coated white tablet, embossed with ‘IBL’ on one side.